Rain Rain Go Away

 Course Setter: Holly Ashburner

-La Nina decided to mix things up for the race organisers in 2022 with wet weather forcing the event to be delayed and streamlined with divisions being dropped together for the first time since the removal of Division 7 Independent.
-Fortunately, despite the initial dismay of many to be runners and coaches the delayed holding of the event on the 29th & 30th served up perfect weather for a trip to Maloneys Beach.
+La Nina decided to mix things up for the race organisers in 2022, with severe wet weather forcing the event to be delayed.
+The postponed race was streamlined and featured different Divisions dropped together for the first time since the removal of Division 7 Independent.
+Fortunately, despite the initial dismay of many runners and coaches, the 29th & 30th featured perfect weather for a trip to Maloneys Beach!

 Explore the Drops